There’s something special about a white farmhouse in the snow, isn’t there?

 “Spang Builders dismantled a nearby barn that was being torn down and rebuilt it, piece by piece, into a living/dining area designed by Hans Warner.”

 The house was built for a local sea captain who was in charge of writer Booth Tarkington’s schooner.
-They have some old photos of the captain and the farmhouse:

 In the bathroom, a large slab of pine acts as the countertop: